zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/transaction.md

 # Transaction

 ## BulkSaveChanges
 As SaveChanges, BulkSaveChanges already save all entities within an internal transaction.
-So by default, there is nothing to do.
+So, there is nothing to do.

 However, if you start a transaction within Entity Framework, BulkSaveChanges will honor it and will use this transaction instead of creating an internal transaction.